 - Cover leftover muffins and store at room temperature for 5 days or in the refrigerator for 1 week.
 Muffins freeze well for up to 3 months.
 Thaw in the refrigerator or on the counter.

 - Sour Cream/Yogurt: I updated this recipe to include a little sour cream or yogurt for extra moisture and tenderness.
 The muffins can taste a little dry without it.

-- Milk: I love using buttermilk in this recipe because it makes the muffins extra moist.
-You can use any milk, dairy or nondairy, but the lower fat milk you use, the drier the muffins may taste.
+- Milk: I like to use buttermilk in this recipe because it adds wonderful moisture and flavor.
+Whole milk is excellent too.
+You can use any milk, dairy or nondairy, but the lower fat milk you use, the less flavorful and moist your muffins will taste.